Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.

 To view a video of this devo, visit my facebook page at www.facebook.com/evelynbray15

-Like my page or subscribe to my blog to receive them daily!
+Like my page or subscribe to my blog to receive these devotions daily!